QnnOkabayashi/Quantum/README.md

 3. Locate the path to your `Python.h`.

-    - If you're using UNIX based system, the following command my be useful:
+    - If you're using UNIX based system, the following command may be useful:
 ```
 $ locate Python.h
 ```